Omnistac/zedux/docs/guides/reactUsage.md

 }
 ```

 Yikes!
 We've tightly coupled our component to a single store instance.
-This may be fine for a prototype or two, but it won't do well in the real world.
+This may be fine for a prototype or two, but it won't do in the real world.
 Let's do better:

 ```javascript
 import coolStore from './coolStore'